 - Data Owners and Custodians must protect the authenticity of communications sessions, per the Server Certificate Security Policy.

-- Mandatory security controls for IT Resources are University-wide controls that are required to be consistently designed, implemented, monitored, and assessed by the University Information Security Office, as summarized in the Fordham IT Security Plan.
+- As summarized in the Information Security and Risk Management Program document mandatory security controls for IT Resources are University-wide controls required to be consistently designed, implemented, monitored, and assessed by the University Information Security Office.

 - Refer to the IT Policy Library for additional respective policies.

-Custodian is the individual to whom day-to-day actions have been assigned by the data owner and is responsible for the storage, maintenance, and protection of information.
+Custodian is the individual to whom day-to-day actions have been assigned by the data owner and is responsible for storing, maintaining, and protecting information.

 Data Owner(s) are responsible for the information, security, and use of a particular set of information.